Why are Your Sales in Flux? The 5 Best Ways to Stabilize and Improve Your Conversion Rate

 So how can you find out why your sales volumes are in flux?
 And is conversion rate really a fair indicator of your success?
+How do you improve your conversion rate?
 It is time to investigate the term ‘conversion rate’ and learn some simple tools to solve that mysterious flux.

 Before we get going, let’s establish the difference between sales and conversion rate, because you would never want to risk improving your conversion rate at the cost of your sales.
 For example, if you arrange a sales event and sell all of your products with a 70% discount, your conversion rate will fly through the roof - leaving you broke.